rl1987/trickster.dev/tricksterblog/content/post/katana-web-crawler-for-offensive-security-and-web-exploration.md

 This may be useful when exploring a website for API scraping or security assessment purposes.

+By default Katana prints results to standard output.
+You can use `-silent` option to disable the ASCII art logo or `-o` to provide a file the output is to be written.
+Furthermore, `-jsonl` option formats each line into JSONL format that can be further processed programmatically.

 When used from Go code, Katana is used like framework, not a library - you have to configure it to run the crawl for you and it will keep calling